rose-charlotte/Modal/README.md

 ## How to use

-You first need to authenticate to Github packages, follow the documentation at[GitHub Packages Documentation](https://docs.github.com/en/packages/working-with-a-github-packages-registry/working-with-the-npm-registry#installing-a-package)
+You first need to authenticate to Github packages, follow the documentation at [GitHub Packages Documentation](https://docs.github.com/en/packages/working-with-a-github-packages-registry/working-with-the-npm-registry#installing-a-package)

 Then run